ejona86/taus/README.md

 EFF is similar in purpose to the conventional TRT.
 Both assume you die because you reach too high of a level (e.g., level 29) and both let you know for "how well are you doing" in the middle of the game.
-But EFF can be a more precise predictor of your final score.
+But EFF is a strong predictor of your final score.
 For example, let's say you start on level 9 and die after 100 lines.
 If you alternate between tetrises and singles, your final score will be ~248k.
 But if you alternate between tetrises and triples, your final score will be ~214k (ignoring the fact you can get over 100 lines by finishing with a tetris).
-In both cases your TRT is 50%, but your EFF was 248 and 214, respectively.
-If your EFF increases by 10%, then your score increases ~10% for the same number of lines.
+TRT will be 80% and 57% showing the first game has a 40% better performance, but your EFF was 248 and 214 showing a 16% better performance which agrees with the score.
+If your EFF increases by 10%, then your score roughly increases ~10% for the same number of lines.

 ## How to run